HimanshuHD/DSA-Problems/013. Generate Parentheses/README.md

 ### Input Format

-> The First and only argument given is a string representing number of pair of parentheses: `s`
+> The First and only argument given an integer representing number of pair of parentheses: `s`

 ### Output Format